zhouminmin0411-hub/hippocore/PRD.md

 2. Missing explicit agent names are skipped with warnings, not hard failures.
 3. Re-running setup is idempotent (no duplicate Hippocore hooks).
 4. Uninstall scans all agents and removes only Hippocore-managed hook entries.
+5. Current IM phase-finalization compatibility path uses `assistant_message` anchor detection plus `session_end` tail fallback; it does not require native OpenClaw `SessionCheckpoint`.
+6. Native `SessionCheckpoint` hook wiring is preserved as a forward-compatible enhancement path, not a runtime prerequisite.

 ## 14. Test & Acceptance